 7 out of 10 women in Bolivia face physical, sexual or psychological violence during their lives, mainly in the domestic sphere.
-Every three days, a woman is murdered, the highest rate of feminicidios in South America.
-Together with its local partners, Mensen met een Missie counters violence against women and promotes gender equality.
-We address the underlying social and cultural norms and religious beliefs that perpetuate the normalization of violence, and we influence harmful practices and policies.
+Every three days, a woman is murdered, the highest rate of femicide in South America.
+Together with our local partners, Mensen met een Missie counters violence against women and promotes gender equality.
+We address the underlying social and cultural norms and religious beliefs that perpetuate the normalisation of violence, and we influence harmful practices and policies.

 Violence against women

 Violence against women is deeply ingrained in the Bolivian culture.
 Widespread machismo and the patriarchal system result in the inferior status of women and women are even seen as property by some men.
 Having grown up in violent homes themselves, women (and men) find it normal if the violence repeats itself within their marriages.
 Bolivian men learn from an early age to not be vulnerable.
 They have to live up to this stereotype, so they dare not ask for help if they need it.
 As mothers, women pass on these macho expectations to their children.

 Many women are not aware of their rights or are faced with impunity of their perpetrators.
 Unequal power relations between men and women are maintained by society, in schools, churches, politics and the media.
 The vast majority of the Bolivian population is religious.
 Most people combine their Christian faith with indigenous cultural rituals.
 Religion is used by some to legitimise gender inequality, but religion is also an important source of connection, hope and inspiration for many Bolivians to work to change these norms.

 Many women are not aware of their rights or are faced with impunity of the perpetrators